Acetic acid bacteria

-Acetic acid bacteria (AAB) are a group of Gram-negative bacteria which oxidize sugars or ethanol and produce acetic acid during fermentation.
+Acetic acid bacteria (AAB) are a group of Gram-negative bacteria that oxidize sugars or ethanol and produce acetic acid during fermentation.
 The acetic acid bacteria consist of 10 genera in the family Acetobacteraceae.
 Several species of acetic acid bacteria are used in industry for production of certain foods and chemicals.

 Description

 All acetic acid bacteria are rod-shaped and obligate aerobes.
 Acetic acid bacteria are airborne and are ubiquitous in nature.
 They are actively present in environments where ethanol is being formed as a product of the fermentation of sugars.
 They can be isolated from the nectar of flowers and from damaged fruit.
 Other good sources are fresh apple cider and unpasteurized beer that has not been filter sterilized.
 In these liquids, they grow as a surface film due to their aerobic nature and active motility.
 Fruit flies or vinegar eels are considered common vectors in the propagation of acetic acid bacteria.

 The growth of Acetobacter in wine can be suppressed through effective sanitation, by complete exclusion of air from wine in storage, and by the use of moderate amounts of sulfur dioxide in the wine as a preservative.